-The Form Manager and Form Receiver are grouped on the same system functioning as the form source.
+- A Form Manager and Form Receiver are grouped and functioning as the form source.
+Figure 17.4-1 - A Form Processor exists.
+Figure 17.4-1b

-The Form Filler makes a Retrieve Form request to a Form Manager.
-The Form Manager either returns the requested form, or an error indicating no form is available.
-When a form is returned, the Form Filler will subsequently submit the form instance data to a Form Receiver using the Submit Form transaction.
-Since the Form Manager and Form Receiver are grouped, there may be communications between the Form Receiver and the Form Manager, as would be necessary to support partially completed forms, but these communications are internal and are not IHE transactions.
+The Form Filler makes a Retrieve Form request to a Form Manager or a Form Processor.
+The Form Manager or Form Processor either returns the requested form, or an error indicating no form is available.
+When a form is returned, the Form Filler will subsequently submit the form instance data to a Form Receiver or back to the Form Processor using the Submit Form transaction.
+When a Form Manager and Form Receiver are grouped, there may be communications between the Form Receiver and the Form Manager, as would be necessary to support partially completed forms, but these communications are internal and are not IHE transactions.